-If you really want to go off the beaten path, Vestmannaeyjar (The Westman Islands) is an archipelago of 15 islands off the South Coast of Iceland.
-The islands are host to the largest population of nesting puffins in the world and are equally rich in natural beauty as you would expect from Iceland.
+If you want to go off the beaten path, Vestmannaeyjar (The Westman Islands) is an archipelago of 15 islands off the South Coast of Iceland.
+The islands host the largest population of nesting puffins in the world and are equally rich in natural beauty as you would expect from Iceland.

 This wilderness is an active volcanic region.
 The youngest island, Surtsey, was formed in 1963, and the Eldfell volcano's devastating 1973 eruption destroyed 400 houses.

 The Glamping & Camping site is near the scenic Halldórsskora (Elephant Rock).
 So naturally, a magical place like this must have Hobbit houses.